 Generally only such information as necessary to identify a voter as eligible for a particular election should be made publicly available, in particular when the voter register is extracted from the civil register in which more data on an individual are maintained.
-International standards for protection of personal data include the 1981 Convention of the Council of Europe13 and an Additional Protocol to the Convention.14 [There was a comment at the meeting that this convention doesn't say much, so do we keep the citation?]
+International standards for protection of personal data include the 1981 Convention of the Council of Europe14 and an Additional Protocol to the Convention.
+15 The Convention provides for special safeguards for data subjects (i.e. an identified or identifiable individual) when their data are processed either in the private or public sectors (Article 3).
+When the information about voters is stored it shall be, in accordance with Article 5 of the Convention, accurate, kept up to date and not excessive in relation to the purposes for which it is stored.
+Moreover, Article 7 of the Convention provides for general obligation to secure such data against destruction or accidental loss as well as against unauthorised access, alternations or dissemination.
 The legal framework should clearly state the permitted uses of information obtained from inspection of the voter registers and whether the information can be used for purposes other than requesting corrections or making challenges to the registration of a voter.
 In particular, the law should state whether the information might be used for the campaign activities of political parties and candidates.
 The law should also state the sanctions for misuse of information obtained from voter registers.

-Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data, Strasbourg, 28.01.1981, European Treaty Series - No 108.

-Additional Protocol to the Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data, Regarding Supervisory Authorities and Trans-border Data Flows, 08.11.2001, European Treaty Series - No 181.